J4banuelos/cse15l-lab-reports/Lab-Report-1.md

 ![Image](LabReport1.4.png)

-From my `home` directory I did the command `ls` and it returned to me my `Labreport.java` file I made on the side and my `lecture1` directory (Highlighted blue in the picture, since its a directory).(Not an Error)
+From my `home` directory I did the command `ls` and it returned to me my `labreport.java` file I made on the side and my `lecture1` directory (Highlighted blue in the picture, since its a directory).(Not an Error)

 *Example 5*